hitchingsh/ml-examples/README.md

 * I setup this demo with a modestly improved UI on Google Cloud using Docker
 * See a Blenderbot [example conversation](sample-blender-conversation.png)
 * Try it out at: https://blenderbot-wg5fqcbcta-uw.a.run.app (Can take 15+ seconds for Google Cloud to load docker image in)
-* Note, this demo uses the 90 million parameter model.
+* Note, this demo uses the 90 million parameter small model.
 The much larger 2.7 billion and 9.4 billion parameters models will produce better conversations and can be run on more expensive hardware.
-* Here's the paper on BlenderBot developed by the Facebook AI team: https://arxiv.org/pdf/2004.13637.pdf
+* Here's the paper on BlenderBot developed by the Facebook AI team: https://arxiv.org/pdf/2004.13637.pdf* For comparison here's Mitsuki bot from Pandorabots which I did not find as good: https://https://chat.kuki.ai/